nf-learning/prag_prog_exercises/4/README.md

 Implement the code that parses this language.
 It should be designed so that it is simple to add new commands

+---

+## Solution
+Peg grammar to return an object with the parsed command and arguments

+## Execution
+npm test